MamonAburawi/Quizle-Server/README.md

 **Quizle Server** is a robust and scalable back-end application built with the **Ktor framework** in **Kotlin**.
 It's designed to power the Quizle platform, providing all the necessary functionality to manage and deliver quizzes and questions to users.

-This project is built following a **Clean Architecture** approach with distinct Data, Domain, and Presentation layers, ensuring a highly maintainable, testable, and modular codebase.
+This project is built following a **Clean Architecture** approach with distinct Data, Domain, and Presentation layers, ensuring a highly maintainable.

 -----

-## Features
+### 📝 Key Features

-  * **Quiz and Question Management**: A full-featured API to create, retrieve, update, and delete quizzes and their associated questions.
+1.  **Quiz and Question Management**: A comprehensive API for all CRUD (Create, Read, Update, Delete) operations on quizzes and their questions.
-  * **Secure Authentication**: Utilizes **JSON Web Tokens (JWT)** to secure API endpoints.
-Users must authenticate to access protected routes, ensuring only authorized personnel can manage quiz content.
+2.  **Secure Authentication**: Uses JSON Web Tokens (JWT) to protect API routes, ensuring that only authenticated users can manage quiz content.
-  * **Cloud Storage Integration**: Connects to **AWS S3** for storing quiz-related assets, such as images for questions or quizzes, providing scalable and reliable file storage.
+3.  **MongoDB Integration**: Utilizes MongoDB for persistent and scalable data storage.
+4.  **Cloud Storage**: Integrates with AWS S3 for scalable and reliable storage of quiz-related assets like images.
-  * **Clean Architecture**: The project's structure separates concerns into three core layers:
+5.  **Clean Architecture**: The project is organized into three distinct layers to separate concerns: Presentation, Domain, and Data.
-      * **Presentation Layer**: Handles API routing, request handling, and authentication.
-      * **Domain Layer**: Contains the core business logic and use cases for managing quizzes.
-      * **Data Layer**: Manages data sources, including interactions with the **MongoDB** database for quiz data and **AWS S3** for file storage.
-  * **Dependency Injection**: Uses the **Koin framework** for managing dependencies, which improves testability and code organization.
+6.  **Dependency Injection**: The Koin framework is used to manage dependencies, improving code organization and testability.
-  * **Error Handling**: The **Status Pages** plugin provides centralized exception handling for cleaner and more consistent API responses.
+7.  **Centralized Error Handling**: The Status Pages plugin provides consistent and clean API responses by handling exceptions centrally.
-  * **Comprehensive Logging**: The **Call Logging** plugin provides detailed logs of all client requests, which is essential for monitoring and debugging.
+8.  **Comprehensive Logging**: The Call Logging plugin generates detailed logs of all client requests, which is crucial for monitoring and debugging.

 -----